Torram/magic-docs/docs/Client-Development/Components/Cards/CardsList.md

 ### CardsList

-The function receives an array of cards of the _CardType_ and a listId string, and returns a ordered list of card items.
+The function receives an array of cards of the _CardType_ and a listId string, and returns an ordered array of cards.

 ```tsx
 import ListCard from './ListCard';